Product May Have Been Discontinued

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet containing a moderate amount of meat.

-Hill’s Prescription Diet N/D Canine is a meat-based canned dog food using a moderate amount of pork liver and pork by-products as its main sources of animal protein.
+Hill’s Prescription Diet N/D Canine is a grain-inclusive canned dog food using a moderate amount of named meat and by-products as its main source of animal protein.